-5. The Secretary of State shall compile the information and comments collected pursuant to this section into a report and shall submit the report to the Director of the Legislative Counsel Bureau for transmission to the Legislature not sooner than 30 days before and not later than 30 days after the first day of each regular session of the Legislature. - The Secretary of State may make the report required pursuant to subsection available on an Internet website established and maintained by the Secretary of State.
-(Deleted by amendment.) - Sec.
-32. NRS 293.486 is hereby amended to read as follows: - 293.486 1.
-Except as otherwise provided in subsection 2, for the purposes of preregistering or registering to vote, the address at which the voter person actually resides is the street address assigned to the location at which the tvotert person actually resides. - For the purposes of preregistering or registering to vote, if the voter person does not reside at a location that has been assigned a street address, the address at which the voter person actually resides is a description of the location at which the voter person actually resides.
-The description must identify the location with sufficient specificity to allow the county clerk to assign the location to a precinct. - The provisions of this section do not authorize a person to preregister or register to vote if the person is not otherwise eligible to preregister or register to vote [] , as applicable. - Sec.
-33. NRS 293.5002 is hereby amended to read as follows: - 293.5002 1.
-The Secretary of State shall establish procedures to allow a person for whom a fictitious address has been issued pursuant to NRS 217.462 to 217.471, inclusive, to: - (a) [Register] Preregister or register to vote; and - (b) Vote by absent ballot, - → without revealing the confidential address of the person. - In addition to establishing appropriate procedures or developing forms pursuant to subsection 1, the Secretary of State shall develop a form to allow a person for whom a fictitious address has been issued to preregister or register to vote or to change the address of the person's current preregistration or registration , as applicable.
-The form must include: - (a) A section that contains the confidential address of the person; and - (b) A section that contains the fictitious address of the person.
+- 1. If a county clerk maintains a website on the Internet for information related to elections, the website must contain public information maintained, collected or compiled by the county clerk that relates to elections, which must include, without limitation: - (a) The locations of polling places for casting a ballot on election day in such a format that a registered voter may search the list to determine the location of the polling place or places at which the registered voter is [required] entitled to cast a - (b) The abstract of votes required pursuant to the provisions of NRS 293.388. - The abstract of votes required to be maintained on the website pursuant to paragraph (b) of subsection 1 must be maintained in such a format as to permit the searching of the abstract of votes for specific information. - If the information required to be maintained by a county clerk pursuant to subsection 1 may be obtained by the public from a website on the Internet maintained by the Secretary of State, another county clerk or a city clerk, the county clerk may provide a hyperlink to that website to comply with the provisions of subsection 1 with regard to that information. - (Deleted by amendment.)
+Sec.
+30. - Sec.
+31. (Deleted by amendment.) - Sec.
+32. NRS 293.486 is hereby amended to read as follows: - 1.
+Except as otherwise provided in subsection 2, for the purposes of preregistering or registering to vote, the address at which the [voter] person actually resides is the street address assigned to the location at which the [voter] person actually resides. - For the purposes of preregistering or registering to vote, if the [voter] person does not reside at a location that has been assigned a street address, the address at which the [voter] person actually resides is a description of the location at which the voter person actually resides.
+The description must identify the location with sufficient specificity to allow the county clerk to assign the location to - The provisions of this section do not authorize a person to preregister or register to vote if the person is not otherwise eligible to preregister or register to vote [...], as applicable. - NRS 293.5002 is hereby amended to read as follows: Sec.
+33. - 1.
+The Secretary of State shall establish procedures to allow a person for whom a fictitious address has been issued pursuant to NRS 217.462 to 217.471, inclusive, to: - (a) [Register] Preregister or register to vote; and (b) Vote by absent ballot, - → without revealing the confidential address of the person. - In addition to establishing appropriate procedures or developing forms pursuant to subsection 1, the Secretary of State shall develop a form to allow a person for whom a fictitious address has been issued to preregister or register to vote or to change the address of the person's current preregistration or registration , as applicable.
+The form must include:

+(a) A section that contains the confidential address of the person; and

+(b) A section that contains the fictitious address of the person.
-address has been issued, the Secretary of State shall:

-(a) On the portion of the form that contains the fictitious address of the person, indicate the county and precinct in which the person will vote and forward this portion of the form to the appropriate county clerk; and (b) File the portion of the form that contains the confidential address.
+- 3. Upon receiving a completed form from a person for whom a fictitious address has been issued, the Secretary of State shall: - (a) On the portion of the form that contains the fictitious address of the person, indicate the county and precinct in which the person will vote and forward this portion of the form to the appropriate county clerk; and

+(b) File the portion of the form that contains the confidential address.